andersjanmyr/octocat-zen/docs/README.md

 **Bonus:** make a change in a new pull request that breaks the build.

-For example you could add an array test:
+For example you could add an array test in `test.js`:

 ```javascript
 var assert = require('assert');